It's As Easy As 1, 2, 3!

 Each type of equity release product has a different cost structure, which is why it’s important to do your research and seek advice where required.

-In terms of our Household Loan, we offer a consistently low rate for a reverse mortgage product in Australia.
+In terms of our Household Loan, we offer the lowest available rate for a reverse mortgage product in Australia.
 The variable interest rate is currently 4.95%.

 How safe is equity release?

 Most equity release products are governed by the National Consumer Credit Protection Act 2009; these protections apply to our Household Loan and other reverse mortgage products.
 1] You remain the owner of your home and the title remains in your name.
 This gives you 100% exposure to any growth (or loss) in the value of your property, into the future.
 2] You can stay in your home as long as you want to – you have guaranteed occupancy.
 You cannot be removed from your home by the lender, nor be forced to sell your home at any time against your will, as long as you have met your obligations under the loan, as specified in the terms and conditions of the loan contract.
 You do have a responsibility to remain living in your home, to ensure the council rates are paid, to keep it insured and to keep your home well maintained.
 3] You cannot end up owing us more than the house is worth.
 The “no negative equity guarantee” (NNEG) clause, introduced in 2012, means you are protected by law and cannot owe more than your home is worth, irrespective of the value of the property.
-Try our equity calculator or call us on 1300 622 100 to see how using your Household Capital could improve your retirement income so you can stay safe and Live Well At Home.
+Try our equity calculator or call us on 1300 622 100.
+See how using your Household Capital could improve your retirement income.
+Live Well At Home™